Open Menu

 Basic Strategies of Scrambler Therapy®

-Electrode placement demands scrupulous compliance to the indicated methodology to identify the areas and immediate associated efficacy results.
+Electrode placement demands scrupulous compliance with the indicated methodology to identify the areas and immediate associated efficacy results.
 If the treatment is executed correctly, pain is usually zeroed out in real time regardless of intensity and pathology that generated it.

 The basic strategy of ST is independent of pain types.
-Electrode positioning reference check is only dependent in the pain area and its immediate and complete disappearance when the positioning is correct.
+Electrode positioning reference check is only dependent on the pain area and its immediate and complete disappearance when the positioning is correct.
 In checking analgesic progressive efficacy during positioning, every condition that can trigger pain must be verified and eliminated.
 During the ST, the patient should assume the most comfortable position.
-If anticonvulsants are being used in patient, the longer treatment cycle could be needed.
+If anticonvulsants are being used in the patient, the longer treatment cycle could be needed.

 Essential information about the different treatment protocols